andynik/math-domains-comp-24/README.md

 This repository contains the code and data used for a research experiment that compares LLM performances across mathematical domains.
 The findings contribute to understanding the capabilities and limitations of these models in solving complex mathematical problems.

-The Combi-Puzzles dataset is available in `JSON` formats and in `Parquet` formats on the [Hugging Face](https://huggingface.co/datasets/andynik/numina-cot-2kx4) repository.
+The dataset is available in `JSON` formats and in `Parquet` formats on the [Hugging Face](https://huggingface.co/datasets/andynik/numina-cot-2kx4) repository.

 ## Project Stages